samidha1-1/practice-demo/README.md

 # practice-demo
-this repo is for practice session,
+This repo is for practice session,
 <br>
 Author - Samidha wani